turbot/steampipe-docs/docs/cloud/integrations/tableplus.md

 [TablePlus](https://tableplus.com/download) is available on the desktop and the free version can be used without any need for account creation.
 In this example we will create a Steampipe Cloud connection with TablePlus and query the AWS EC2 SSL policies.

-To establish a new connection click on `Create a new connection`, select PostgreSQL and click Create.
-Once the PostgreSQL connection screen pops up, enter the Steampipe Cloud connection details and click `Test` to verify the connection.
-To note here, the default SSL mode for TablePlus is set to `Preferred` which can be changed if needed but it will fail to create a connection when the SSL mode is set to DISABLED.
+To establish a new connection click on `Create a new connection`, select PostgreSQL and click `Create`.
+Enter the Steampipe Cloud connection details, keep the SSL mode (`Preferred`), and click `Test` to verify the connection.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"90%"}}>
 <img src="/images/docs/cloud/tableplus-connection-success.png" />